 Cotta Sewing Patterns for Altar Servers

 Every day at Ecclesiastical Sewing, we receive requests for a variety of items that are needed to make church vestments.
-One of the most frequently asked questions is, “Do you have patterns available for making altar server robes or acolyte robes?”
-OUr reply was a regretful no. But after the first few requests, we noticed there was a consistent need for something that was not available.
+One of the most frequently asked questions is, “Do you have Cotta Sewing Patterns for Altar Servers or acolyte robes?”
+Our reply was a regretful no. However, after the first few requests, we noticed there was a consistent need for something that was not available.
 And so, we started to ask questions.
 And when we asked, our wonderful audience responded and they told us exactly what they needed!
 Image – one just needs to ask!
-As we were blessed with the needed answers, we began our work and prepared to give back to the church the very thing they needed and could not find: Cotta Sewing Patterns for Altar Servers!
+Blessed with the needed answers, we initiated our work and prepared to provide the church with what they needed and couldn’t find: Cotta Sewing Patterns for Altar Servers!

 After gathering all of this information over time and after many requests, it always takes a bit of time to come up with the exact vision.
 We pull out many of our books on the history of church vestments and look at the garments and descriptions.
 Next, comes a list of the design features, along with a collection of photos if possible.
 Once we have gathered all of the information from clients, historical resources, and photos, it’s time to really get things started.
 It’s time to contact the pattern maker.